-Compared to all other longer bones in the body, the tibia is the one that does not heal naturally, even if best treatment techniques are used.
+Compared to all other long bones in the body, the tibia is the one that does not heal naturally, even if the best treatment techniques are used.
 Treating a broken tibia often requires a prolonged hospital stay.
 Common complications associated with tibia fractures are:

 - Missed torn artery.

 - Peroneal nerve injury that can cause foot drop.

 - Pressure syndrome can severely restrict oxygen supply to nerves and muscles below the fracture and can cause gangrene, which may lead to amputation and even death.

 - Infections from open wounds can be resistant to treatment.

 - Fat in soft tissues can enter the bloodstream and cause occlusion of vessels.